isurumadhushan24572/Text_Summerzation_and_Topic_Extraction/README.md

 # Text Summarization and Topic Extraction
-Group Project - Neural Network Module
+Group Project - Neural Network Module (Group 02)

 This project is a Streamlit-based web application that allows users to upload or paste text, summarize it using a Transformer-based model, and extract key topics using BERTopic.